 For charitable individuals and families looking to maximize their giving impact and tax benefits, donor-advised funds (DAFs) have become increasingly popular ways to support charitable causes.

-In fact, due to their simplicity and flexibility, DAFs are among the fastest-growing charitable giving vehicles in the U.S. According to the National Philanthropic Trust, contributions to DAFs in 2021 totaled $72.67 billion, an all-time high.
-And grants from DAFs to charitable organizations reached a new high at $45.74 billion.
+In fact, due to their simplicity and flexibility, DAFs are among the fastest-growing charitable giving vehicles in the U.S. According to the National Philanthropic Trust, DAF activity increased in 2022, with grants from DAFs and contributions to DAFs reaching all-time highs.
+Grants from DAFs to charitable organizations reached $52.16 billion in 2022, a 9% increase from 2021.

 What is a Donor-Advised Fund & How Does it Work?